-Lesson Structure 5.1 Introduction
+- 5.1 Introduction

 - 5.2 Learning Objectives

 - 5.3 Methods: Meaning and Types

 - 5.4 Lecture Method

-5.5 Text Book Method
+- 5.5 Text Book Method

 - 5.6 Discussion

 - 5.7 Project Work

-- 5.8 Problem Solving
+- 5.8 Problem Solving Self-Check Exercise

-- 5.9 Self-Check Exercise

-- 5.10 Summary
+- 5.9 Summary

-- 5.11 Glossary
+- 5.10 Glossary

-- 5.12 Answers Self-Check Exercise
+- 5.11 Answers Self-Check Exercise

-- 5.13 References/Suggested Readings
+- 5.12 References/Suggested Readings

-- 5.14 Terminal Questions
+- 5.13 Terminal Questions

 The primary objective of the educational process in the realm of Social Science is to furnish students with diverse learning experiences aligned with the prescribed curriculum.
 Consequently, curriculum delivery stands as a crucial instructional undertaking for educators.
 In order to effectively convey the curriculum, teachers formulate an instructional strategy encompassing tasks such as establishing objectives, choosing appropriate methods and media, designing teaching materials, planning and organizing the teaching-learning process, and preparing for the assessment of learning outcomes, among others.
 In the previous section, you acquired knowledge about one facet of developing instructional strategies, which revolved around the creation of teaching-learning materials.
 This section delves into another key aspect, specifically the selection of teaching methods to orchestrate the learning experiences.
-You will discover that teaching methods and learner-centered methods, each offering its own unique relevance within the classroom instructional context.
+You will discover that teaching methods can be broadly categorized into two distinct groups: teacher-centered methods and learner-centered methods, each offering its own unique relevance within the classroom instructional context.

-- 1 Define the concept of "Methods/Approaches and Techniques of Teaching Social Sciences" and explain their significance in the field of education. - 2 Differentiate between various teaching methods and approaches used in the context of Social Sciences instruction. - 3 Identify and describe the key characteristics of the Lecture method and its suitability for teaching Social Sciences. - 4 Evaluate the advantages and limitations of the Text Book Method as an approach to teaching Social Sciences. - 5 Analyze the role of discussions as a teaching technique in facilitating effective learning in Social Sciences. - 6 Plan, organize, and lead classroom discussions on Social Sciences topics to enhance student engagement and understanding.
+- Define the concept of "Methods/Approaches and Techniques of Teaching Social Sciences" and explain their significance in the field of education. - 2 Differentiate between various teaching methods and approaches used in the context of Social Sciences instruction. - Identify and describe the key characteristics of the Lecture method and its suitability for teaching Social Sciences. - 4 Evaluate the advantages and limitations of the Text Book Method as an approach to teaching Social Sciences. - Analyze the role of discussions as a teaching technique in facilitating effective learning in Social Sciences. - 6 Plan, organize, and lead classroom discussions on Social Sciences topics to enhance student engagement and understanding.